-Tottenham 'have to do much better' - Stellini
+Stellini defends Kane but says Spurs must do better

 The Italian was taking charge of Tottenham's first match since manager Antonio Conte left the club by mutual contest last month.

-Kane struck home a penalty on 68 minutes, shortly after the England captain was pushed in the face by Doucoure, but the visitors were unable to hang on.
+Kane scored a penalty on 68 minutes but the visitors were unable to hang on.

 They struggled to create clear-cut chances for much of the game, allowing Keane to salvage a point at the other end of the pitch minutes after Moura's red card for a poor challenge on the Everton defender.